Tejal-Alai/EXERCISE3/README.md

 4.Add function declaration of function which create new command 5.Add function defination of entry point function to .cpp file
          -- here i have registered a command
+         -- also removed command group
+         -- and tested global and local commands
 6. Add function defination of MyCommand function to .cpp file -- in my command function i used callback function to start when the MyCommand is used.
 7.Build project